 - Community-cyclist dialogue groups: four groups convened to discuss peaceful dispute resolution and to gauge impact of community perceptions and stigma of cyclists (2019)

-- Police-cyclist dialogue groups: 12 groups convened to discuss prevention of roadside accidents, COVID-19 prevention and management, and reduction of police-cyclist violence (2020)
+- Police-cyclist dialogue groups: 24 groups convened to discuss and mediate prevention of roadside accidents, police-cyclist violence, and peaceful enforcement of COVID-19 prevention and management policies (2020 and 2021)

 - ‘“Put Down” But Not Out: Demobilized AFL Personnel in Liberia and Implications for DDR/SSR,’ Folke Bernadotte Academy and New York University, New York City, ‘Security Sector Reform in Fragile and Conflict-affected States: Towards the Next Generation?’
 4-5 Sept 2019;